 4 Systems of Bronfenbrenner Ecological Model of Human Development

-As human’s child comes to this world, the journey of his development has started from the day of conception of his or her zygote.
-After that the individual passes through different stages biological, psychological and social development.
+Here comes another valuable piece of writing from the Islamabad ISB Rehab Clinic IRCL.
+As a human child comes to this world, the journey of his development has started from the day of conception of his or her zygote.
+After that, the individual passes through different stages of biological, psychological, and social development.
 There are many theories of life span development.
-Hence Bronfenbrenner ecological theory of development is one of them.
+Hence Bronfenbrenner’s ecological theory of development is one of them.
 Human ecology theory describes the interactions of individuals with five basic systems.
 The Bronfenbrenner Ecological Model of Human Development affirms that human development is influenced by the different types of environmental systems.
 It was developed by famous psychologist Urie Bronfenbrenner.

 Systems from Bronfenbrenner Ecological Model of Human Development:

 The innermost level of the environment is called the microsystem.
 It involves activities and interaction patterns in the immediate surroundings of a person.
-Bronfenbrenner focuses that at this level the human development is depends on bidirectional relationships such as adults affect the behavior of children but attributes, personalities, and capacities of children which are biologically and socially influenced also affect the behavior of adults.
-Bidirectional interactions have long lasting impact on development and affect the quality of relationship among two people.
-If they are supportive, that would enhance their interaction, if parents are not enjoying healthy marital relationship then child may become hostile this influences the child parent relationship negatively.
+Bronfenbrenner focuses that at this level human development depends on bidirectional relationships such as adults affect the behavior of children but attributes, personalities, and capacities of children which are biologically and socially influenced also affect the behavior of adults.
+Bidirectional interactions have a long-lasting impact on development and affect the quality of relationships among two people.
+If they are supportive, that would enhance their interaction, if parents are not enjoying healthy marital relationships then the child may become hostile which influences the child-parent relationship negatively.

-The micro system is the direct environment we have in our lives.
+The microsystem is the direct environment we have in our lives.
 It’s based on immediate environmental interactions.
-The nature of these interactions is based on individual’s direct contacts with family, friends, classmates, teachers, neighbors and other people.
-The bronfenbrenner ecological models of human development theory suggests that we are not just receivers of the experiences we have when socializing directly with these people in the micro system environment but also contributing to the construction of such environment.
-If we are reluctant or hesitant in reaching out, not good in making good friends or this direct interaction is not emotionally stable then it may cause psychological problems in children such as emotional instability & interpersonal conflicts.
+The nature of these interactions is based on an individual’s direct contact with family, friends, classmates, teachers, neighbors, and other people.
+The Bronfenbrenner ecological models of human development theory suggest that we are not just receivers of the experiences we have when socializing directly with these people in the microsystem environment but also contributing to the construction of such environment.
+If we are reluctant or hesitant in reaching out, not good at making good friends or this direct interaction is not emotionally stable then it may cause psychological problems in children such as emotional instability & interpersonal conflicts.

 Mesosystem in Bronfenbrenner ecological theory of development

-The mesosytem involves the relationship links between the microsystems in one’s life such as the relationships between family and peers may influence one’s social are school experiences.
-For instance, if parents neglect their child he may have a least chance of developing positive attitude towards his teachers.
-Further the children may feels uncomfortable in the presence of peers and may resorts to withdrawal from a group of classmates or may indulges in criminal activities or drug abuse to overcome solitude.
+The mesosystem involves the relationship links between the microsystems in one’s life such as the relationships between family and peers may influence one’s social care school experiences.
+For instance, if parents neglect their child he may have the least chance of developing a positive attitude towards his teachers.
+Further, the children may feel uncomfortable in the presence of peers and may resort to withdrawal from a group of classmates or may indulge in criminal activities or drug abuse to overcome solitude.

-The exosystem consists of social settings which are not immediate but they are linked with formal organizations such as individual’s workplace, community and neighborhood.
-Furthermore in these settings there is a link between the contexts of one’s active and passive role such as a situation where the one has a passive role and the situation where one has to participate actively.
+The exosystem consists of social settings which are not immediate but are linked with formal organizations such as an individual’s workplace, community, and neighborhood.
+Furthermore, in these settings, there is a link between the contexts of one’s active and passive role such as a situation where the one has a passive role and the situation where one has to participate actively.

-For instance a child is more attached to father as compare to his mother.
-If the father travels abroad for work or stays for several months then that may generate a conflicting situation in social relationship of the mother and the child, or contrary this event may develop a stronger bond between child and the mother.
-Basically at this stage a child is indirectly influenced by forces (positively or negatively) that are involved at the stage such as parents financial issues, family social networks, workplace, neighborhood and community contexts.
+For instance, a child is more attached to his father as compared to his mother.
+If the father travels abroad for work or stays for several months then that may generate a conflicting situation in social relationship of the mother and the child, or contrary this event may develop a stronger bond between the child and the mother.
+Basically at this stage, a child is indirectly influenced by forces (positively or negatively) that are involved at the stage such as parent’s financial issues, family social networks, workplace, neighborhood, and community contexts.
 If the family is positively interacting and effectively managing all roles then the family has a positive impact on children.

-At this level the support system is informal and children are affected by the social networks of their parents, friends and extended-family members.
-These informal links give them companionship, advice and even financial assistance.
-Past researches showed that the socially isolated families with few relationships ties and those families who are affected by unemployment show increased rates of conflict and child abuse.
+At this level the support system is informal and children are affected by the social networks of their parents, friends, and extended family members.
+These informal links give them companionship, advice, and even financial assistance.
+Past research showed that the socially isolated families with few relationships ties and those families who are affected by unemployment show increased rates of conflict and child abuse.

 This setting is the actual culture of an individual.
 It is composed of cultural values laws and other societal norms which influence the child’s other systems of development.
-This macrosystem have positive or negative impact on cognition of child to develop the sense of what is wrong and right.
-The cultural contexts consist of socioeconomic status, family, ethnicity or race of a person and living in a still developing or a third world country.
+This macrosystem has a positive or negative impact on the cognition of children to develop the sense of what is wrong and right.
+The cultural contexts consist of socioeconomic status, family, ethnicity, or race of a person and living in a still-developing or a third world country.
 Members of a cultural group share a common identity, heritage, and values.
-Macrosystem is basically the interactions of person whom he belong.
-Macrosystem evolve from generation to generation over time.
+Macrosystem is basically the interactions of the person to whom he belongs.
+Macrosystems evolve from generation to generation over time.

-According to bronfenbrenner ecological model of human development the environment is not static force that influences people uniformly but it involves dynamics and changes.
+According to Bronfenbrenner’s ecological model of human development, the environment is not a static force that influences people uniformly but it involves dynamics and changes.
 This system involves transitions and shifts in one’s lifespan.
-These ecological transitions are most important and turning point of development such as starting schooling, marrying, joining occupational organization, becoming parents, getting divorce etc. Adjustment to these transitions is depending on their age, their physical, intellectual, personality characteristics and their environmental opportunities.
+These ecological transitions are the most important and turning point of development such as starting schooling, marrying, joining the occupational organization, becoming parents, getting a divorce, etc. Adjustment to these transitions is depending on their age, their physical, intellectual, personality characteristics, and their environmental opportunities.

-These transitions may involve the socio-historical contexts that may impact a person either positively or negatively as a trauma caused by wars, natural disaster, etc. Moreover, one common example of this is divorce, as a major life transition that may affect not only the relationship of a couple but also the psychological well being of their children.
+These transitions may involve the socio-historical contexts that may impact a person either positively or negatively as a trauma caused by wars, natural disasters, etc. Moreover, one common example of this is divorce, as a major life transition that may affect not only the relationship of a couple but also the psychological well-being of their children.

-The author for the Bronfenbrenner ecological theory of development works for a topnotch center for Drug Addiction Treatment in Islamabad.
+The author of the Bronfenbrenner ecological theory of development works for a top-notch center for Drug Addiction Treatment in Islamabad.

-The author also posted Say No to Drugs Essay on Google Blogger.
+The author of Islamabad ISB Rehab Clinic IRCL also posted Say No to Drugs Essay on Google Blogger.